-That is why the ICA and its members have commenced proceedings in a second test case in the Federal Court of Australia to test the application of further issues of pandemic coverage in business interruption policies.
+That is why insurers have commenced proceedings in a second test case in the Federal Court of Australia to test the application of further issues of pandemic coverage in business interruption policies.

 The second test case will determine the meaning of policy wordings in relation to the definition of a disease, proximity of an outbreak to a business, and prevention of access to premises due to a government mandate, as well as policies that contain a hybrid of these type of wordings.

 The industry will meet the costs of policyholders in the second test case, as it did in the first test case and will for any appeal.